 Jul 14, 2023: Removed the INNOCN 27M2V because it's hard to find, and renamed the Gigabyte M27U as the 'Best 27-Inch Monitor'; added the ASUS ROG Swift OLED PG27AQDM as the 'Best 27-Inch Gaming Monitor'; added the Sony INZONE M9 to Notable Mentions.

 Jul 06, 2023: Replaced the Dell U2723QE with the INNOCN 27M2V for consistency with other articles; removed the LG 27GR95QE-B as the 'Best 27-Inch Gaming Monitor' because it's outside the scope of the recommendation; added the Gigabyte M27U and the Gigabyte G27Q to their respective categories; updated Notable Mentions based on changes.

 Mar 14, 2023: Replaced the LG 27GP950-B with the LG 27GR95QE-B for consistency with other articles; removed the Dell S2721QS because it's unavailable at times, and renamed the Gigabyte M27Q as the 'Best Budget Monitor'; updated Notable Mentions based on changes.

-Our recommendations are based on what we think are the best 27" monitors currently available.
-They are adapted to be valid for most people, in each price range.
+Our recommendations are based on what we think are the best 27-inch displays currently available.
+They are adapted to be valid for most people in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our monitor reviews.
+If you would prefer to make your own decision, here is the list of our 27-inch monitor reviews.
 Be careful not to get too caught up in the details.
-Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.
+Most monitors are good enough to please most people, and the metrics that fare worse are often not noticeable unless you really look for them.